Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Background

 \section{Background}

 This section sets up the notation and provides a concise overview of relevant background.
-We defer a more extensive overview to \cref{app:background}.
-Suppose that we have a sensitive dataset, e.g., patient healthcare records, $S \in \sD^n$, where $\sD$ is the data record space.
+We defer a more extensive overview of relevant background to \cref{app:background}.

+Suppose that we have a sensitive dataset, e.g., patient healthcare records, $S \in 2^\sD$, where $\sD$ is the data record space.
 We want to run a randomized algorithm $M(S)$, e.g., a statistical analysis, or train a machine learning model, and release its output.
-We also call $M(S)$ a \emph{mechanism}.
+We also call $M(\cdot)$ a \emph{mechanism}.
 We denote the space of its outputs as $\Theta$, and a specific output, e.g., a model, as $\theta \in \Theta$.
 We say that two datasets $S, S'$ are \emph{neighbouring} if they belong to a neighborhood relation denoted as $S \simeq S'$.
-In the paper, we consider two standard neighbourhood relations.
-First, the \emph{add-remove} relation in which either $S = S' \cup \{z\}$ or $S' = S \cup \{z\}$ for some $z \in \sD$.
-Second, the \emph{replace-one} relation in which both $S$ and $S'$ have the same size, but differ by exactly one record.
+To capture a meaningful notion of training data privacy, this relation must correspond to adding, removing, or replacing all of the data that contains information of a single \emph{privacy unit}, e.g., individual or secret.
+In the rest of the paper, we follow the standard practice and assume that the privacy unit corresponds to a single record.
+We consider two standard neighbourhood relations: the \emph{add-remove} relation in which either $S = S' \cup \{z\}$ or $S' = S \cup \{z\}$ for some $z \in \sD$, and the \emph{replace-one} relation in which both $S$ and $S'$ have the same size, but differ by one record.

-\paragraph{Differential privacy.} An algorithm $M$ satisfies $(\varepsilon, \delta)$-DP if for any measurable $E \subseteq \Theta$ and $S \simeq S'$, we have $ \Pr[M(S) \in E] \leq e^\varepsilon \Pr[M(S') \in E] + \delta$~\cite{dwork2014algorithmic}.
+\paragraph{Differential privacy.} An algorithm $M: 2^\sD \to \Theta$ satisfies $(\varepsilon, \delta)$-DP if for any measurable $E \subseteq \Theta$ and $S \simeq S'$, we have $ \Pr[M(S) \in E] \leq e^\varepsilon \Pr[M(S') \in E] + \delta$~\cite{dwork2014algorithmic}.
 We also make use of the notion of $\eta$-total-variation (TV) privacy, which is equivalent to satisfying $(0, \eta)$-DP.

 \paragraph{Strong-adversary membership inference.} DP can be completely characterised via a constraint on the success rate of \emph{strong membership inference attacks} (SMIA), which aim to determine whether a given record was part of the input dataset $S$ based on the output of $M(S)$.
 Formally, given a sensitive record $z \in \sD$, and a partial dataset $\bar S \in \sD^{n - 1}$, let $P = M(\bar{S})$ and $Q = M(\bar{S} \cup \{z\})$.
-SMIA~\cite[see, e.g.,][]{nasr2021adversary} is the following hypothesis test:
+SMIA can be seen as a hypothesis test: